What is a Dietitian?

 Where do you work now?

-I currently work primarily in the corporate setting in Cork.
+I currently work primarily in the corporate setting in Cork and Dublin.
 I see employees and families for 1:1 consults either in person or through FaceTime.
 As well as nutrition consultations, I often run weight loss groups, nutrition seminars and information stands in different corporate settings throughout Ireland.
-I work in clinics in Cork, Tipperary and Dublin.
 I work a lot but I love my job so it never feels like work.

 Do you do school talks?